Hannah Pocock & Associates

 training

-I received a Master’s degree in clinical social work from Virginia Commonwealth University.
-I completed a two-year post-graduate psychotherapy fellowship at Riverbend Integrative Trauma Treatment where I received extensive training in parts work, EMDR, attachment repair, and somatic interventions aimed at treating trauma holistically.
+Jackie received her Master’s degree in clinical social work from Virginia Commonwealth University.
+She completed a postgraduate psychotherapy fellowship at Riverbend Integrative Trauma Treatment where she received extensive training and supervision in parts work, EMDR, attachment repair, and somatic interventions.
+She participates regularly in consultation and training that supports a mind-body approach to this work.